Tutorial: Introduction to Trainer classΒΆ

 trainer.callbacks[0].saved_metrics[:3] # only the first three epochs

-routine, which automatically stops the training when a specific metric converged (here the train_loss
+We can, for example, try the EarlyStopping routine, which automatically stops the training when a specific metric converges (here the train_loss).
+In order to let the training keep going forever, set max_epochs=-1.

 model = FeedForward(